Neurophotonic/DeMOSAIC/README.md

 # DeMOSAIC tools

-# 1. Patterned Illumiation
+# 1. Optical segmentation and patterned illumination
-This matlab code is designed for patterned illumition (updating)
+## 1.1 Coregistration
+Matlab codes for coregistration between image plane and DMD, SLM plane.

+## 1.2.
+Pattern_genetaion
+Matlab codes for making SLM optical segmentation pattern from user-selected ROIs.

-# 2. Unmixing module
+# 2. Unmixing module (python)
 This module is designed for unmixing images detected by DeMOSAIC (Diffractive Multisite Optical Segmentation Assisted Image Compression).
 It accomplishes the following tasks:

 1. Splits the image of the detection channel.